 The few rules we have are made for the benefit of the whole school and not for individuals.
-Classroom rules will be posted by each teacher in their rooms the first week of school.
-THE RIGHT TO REMAIN IN A CLASS OR IN SCHOOL SHALL BE BASED ON INDIVIDUAL CONDUCT THROUGHOUT THE SCHOOL DAY AND AT SCHOOL-SPONSORED ACTIVITIES.
-If a student is requested to remain after school or come in before school by a teacher and does not do so, he/she will then be kept in for two nights instead of one.
-All staff members have the responsibility to discipline students at any school activity or at any time on school grounds.
+Each teacher will post classroom rules during the first week of school.
+The right to remain in a class or in school will be based on individual conduct throughout the school day and at school-sponsored activities.
+If you are asked to stay after school or come in before school by a teacher and you do not do it, you will then be kept in for two nights instead of one.
+All teachers have authority to discipline all students at any school activity or at anytime on school grounds.